-- 1. EDUC 5010 Graduate Study Seminar (required of all graduate students at the start of their first semester) - 2.
-Research (3 hours) (Prerequisite: AMST 5103/Introduction to American Studies or director permission) - HIST 5433 Historical Methods - AMST 5113 Interdisciplinary Research in American Studies - 3.
-Methodologies (5 hours)

-AMST 5103 Introduction to American Studies
+- 1. UNIV 5010 Graduate Study Seminar (required of all graduate students at the start of their first semester) - Research (3 hours) (Prerequisite: AMST 5103/Introduction to American Studies or permission of director) AMST 5113 Interdisciplinary Research in American Studies - 3.
+Methodologies (5 hours)AMST 5103 Introduction to American Studies